 Tonsillitis is an infection of your tonsils, two masses of tissue at the back of your throat.

-At the back of your throat, two masses of tissue called tonsils act as filters, trapping germs that could otherwise enter your airways and cause infection.
-They also produce antibodies to fight infection.
-But sometimes the tonsils themselves become infected.
-Overwhelmed by bacteria or viruses, they swell and become inflamed, a condition known as tonsillitis.
+Your tonsils act as filters, trapping germs that could otherwise enter your airways and cause infection.
+They also make antibodies to fight infection.
+But sometimes, they get overwhelmed by bacteria or viruses.
+This can make them swollen and inflamed.

-The main symptoms of tonsillitis are inflammation and swelling of the tonsils, sometimes severe enough to block the airways.
+The main symptoms of tonsillitis are inflamed and swollen tonsils, sometimes severe enough to make it hard to breathe through your mouth.
 Other symptoms include: